What is Free Wills Month?

 Gifts in Wills

-Many charities rely on gifts in Wills to continue their work – from finding cures for cancer and diseases, to caring for animals and vulnerable people.
-If there’s a cause you care about then it’s a good opportunity to consider leaving a gift in your Will.
+Many charities rely on gifts in Wills to continue their work – from finding cures for cancer and diseases, to caring for animals and vulnerable people – so if there’s a cause you care about then it’s a good opportunity to consider leaving a gift in your Will.

 When is the next Free Wills Month?